cern-eos/eos/doc/using/oauth2.rst

    # eosxd config file parameter

    "auth" : {
-     "sss" : 1,
+     "oauth2" : 1, #default
-     "ssskeytab" : "/etc/eos/fuse.sss.keytab",
+     "ssskeytab" : "/etc/eos/fuse.sss.keytab", #default
     }

-    env XrdSecsssENDORSEMENT=oauth2:...
+    export OAUTH2_TOKEN=FILE:/tmp/oauthtk_1000
+    # /tmp/oauthtk_1000 contains oauth2:<token>:<oauth-url>
     ls /eos/

-One has to create an sss key for this communication, however the sss key user can be banned on the instance:
+One has to supply an sss key for this communication, however the sss key user can be banned on the instance:
 Client and server should share an sss key for a user, which is actually not authorized to use the instance e.g.

 .. code-block:: bash